What is Setpoint Weight Loss And Why It Matters WAY More Than Calories

 Setpoint weight loss is totally different from counting calories.
 If you lose weight by slashing calories, you’re actually hurting your chances of losing weight long-term.
 That’s because crash dieting elevates setpoint weight.
 The only way to maintain this weight loss is to continue eating a low amount of calories for the rest of your life, and even then, you’ll have to eat fewer and fewer calories each subsequent year to maintain your weight loss.

 If you focus on setpoint weight loss, however, your body will finally work with you to lose weight.
 You’ll no longer feel like it is fighting you every single day.
 Your body will automatically balance you at a lower setpoint weight.
 When you eat more, you’ll burn more, and when you eat less, you’ll burn less.

 Think of it like a clogged sink.
-When a sink is clogged no matter how much, or how little water you put down the sink, it will still get backed up.
-However, when you unclog the sink, you can have a steady stream of water draining and the sink will never overflow.
-Our bodies and how we burn fat is very similar.
+When a sink is clogged, no matter how much or how little water you put down the sink, it will still get backed up.
+However, when you unclog the sink, you can have a steady stream of water draining, and the sink will never overflow.
+Our bodies and how we burn fat are very similar.

 Lowering your setpoint weight is the real secret that so many diets get “kinda, sorta, almost”… but not quite.
 We are the first to put it all together, and we want to help you create your own SANE breakthrough.
 So let’s get started.

 Before discussing setpoint weight loss strategies, let’s discuss reasons your setpoint weight may have become elevated in the first place.
 The three main causes of an elevated setpoint weight are poor-quality diet, stress, and sleep deprivation.